Skip to main content

 For regular updates on CCDI progress, sign up for our monthly newsletter.

-Developing a Data Infrastructure
+Developing a data infrastructure

 To meaningfully connect and share childhood cancer data across the community, an infrastructure of data systems and user-friendly tools is required to find and access this information.
 The CCDI Data Ecosystem is a dynamic and evolving infrastructure that is bringing together data from various collections generated or held at institutions around the country and worldwide, ensuring its quality, and aligning or standardizing across the information so that it can be presented consistently back to the community.

 Specific resources have also already been developed for the ecosystem with community input to make these data easier to find, use, and understand.
-These include the:

 These tools are helping improve treatments for childhood cancers in alignment with the Research to Accelerate Cures and Equity (RACE) for Children Act and support structure and data collection for biobanking and survivorship studies in alignment with the Childhood Cancer Survivorship, Treatment, Access, and Research (STAR) Act.
 More resources and enhancements will be developed as the CCDI Data Ecosystem continues to grow.